 Welcome to the Cherokee County E 9-1-1 website.
 My name is Shane Bonebrake, and I am the Director of the Cherokee County E 9-1-1.
 On behalf of our agency's men and women, I want to thank you for taking time and visiting our website.
 Whether it be to request records involving 9-1-1, to educate yourself on our 9-1-1 system, or to join our award-winning team, we warmly welcome you.

 Citizens and visitors of Cherokee County are served by a nationally accredited and recognized 9-1-1 center.
 It is also one of only nine 9-1-1 centers in the State of Georgia to have such a distinction.
 Not being easily obtained, this demonstrates the center staff's professionalism, dedication, and commitment.

 Our men and women share a dedication and commitment to maintaining the highest quality service, integrity, and professionalism in everything they do, all while managing the public's resources in the most efficient manner possible.
 We recognize that our employees and our partners are the greatest and most important asset of our agency and that only through mutual respect, cooperation and teamwork can the community best be served.

-Since becoming appointed the Director of Cherokee County E 9-1-1 on October 4th, 2021, I have been amazed by the hard work and dedication that goes into our service.
+Since being appointed the Director of Cherokee County E 9-1-1 on October 4th, 2021, I have been amazed by the hard work and dedication that goes into our service.
 Being an end user of those services as a City of Woodstock Police Officer and a Cherokee County Fire and Emergency Services Paramedic, I thought I had a good sense of the work these men and women do daily; was I wrong!

 I am incredibly proud to lead such a diverse, hard-working, and professional group of individuals.
 From the Communications Officers In Training just starting with our agency to my Director, Dana Martin, who is over the Public Services Agency, it has been a fantastic journey, and we are just getting started!